Dick Wood

 Malcolm Richard Wood (February 29, 1936 – April 4, 2015) was an American football quarterback and coach who played college football at Auburn and professionally in the American Football League (AFL).
-After his player career ended, Wood served as an assistant coach in college football and the NFL over four decades.
+After his player career ended, Wood served as an assistant coach in college football and the National Football League (NFL) over four decades.

 As a player

 Playing for Lanett High School, Wood was named to the All-State team in Alabama in 1954.
 He went on to help lead Auburn to an undefeated season in 1958.
 He was drafted by the Baltimore Colts of the National Football League (NFL) in 1959.
 He never played for the Colts, and signed with the Denver Broncos of the American Football League (AFL) as a free agent in 1962.
 Later in that season, Wood saw his first significant playing time as a member of the San Diego Chargers, playing in 6 games and starting 2 (he filled in for teammates Jack Kemp and John Hadl).
 He then spent two seasons (1963 and 1964) with the New York Jets, starting 12 games in each year.
 The Jets drafted Joe Namath in 1965, and Wood landed as a backup for the Oakland Raiders, starting 3 games in relief of Tom Flores.
 The next year, he was a member of the Miami Dolphins' inaugural season.